LeastAuthority/Transfer/README.md

-## **Note:** This repository is not maintened anymore.
-Frontend application code was refactored and new version is available at [Winden repository](https://github.com/LeastAuthority/winden).
-Be aware that packages are outdated and may have security issues.
+## **Note:** This repository is not maintained anymore.
+Be aware that the packages are outdated and may have security issues.
+The front-end application code was refactored and a new version is available as the [Winden repository](https://github.com/LeastAuthority/winden).

+This repository is not maintained anymore.
+Be aware that the packages are outdated and may have security issues.
+The front-end application code was refactored and a new version is available as the Winden repository.

 # Transfer (**depreciated**)